dimitre/ofLibs/readme.md

 # ALTpothecary

 ## TODO
-- [ ] compile one library with emscripten
 - [ ] cross compile for raspberry pi
+- [ ] make install scripts for all platforms (script? bash? python? c++? autodetect platform?)
 - [ ] make correct folders inside .zip in each library
-- [ ] add license to libraries .zip
-- [ ] make install scripts for all platforms (script? bash? python? c++? autodetect platform?)
 - [ ] add more libraries
 - [ ] add library with dependencies

+## DONE
+- [x] compile one library with emscripten
+- [x] add license to libraries .zip

 ## Apothecary Libs
 Other than the natural complexity of a such large project things can be tidy there. some suggestions: